Pacific Wrecks

 IJN: After midnight, G6M1-L Betty "Bataan 1" from Ie Shima Airfield ran low on fuel and ditched off Samejima with the surrender delegation forced to wade ashore and take a train back to Tokyo.
 At 8:00am G4M1 Betty "Bataan 2" took off from Ie Shima Airfield and returns to Japan safely.

-U.S. Army: Tenth Army security patrols on Okinawa by this date captured 69 Japanese and killed 218 since the island was declared secure.
+U.S. Army: On Okinawa, Tenth Army security patrols mop up Japanese and capture 69 and killed 218 since the island was declared secure.

-U.S. Navy: Two Chinese junks (Lieutenant Livingston Swentzel Jr., USNR) manned by 7 Americans and 20 Chinese guerrillas are attacked by Japanese junk (with a crew of 83 men) while en route from Haimen to Shanghai, China.
+U.S. Navy: Two Chinese junks under the command of Lt.
+Livingston Swentzel Jr. manned by 7 Americans and 20 Chinese guerrillas en route from Haimen to Shanghai are attacked by Japanese junk (with a crew of 83 men).
 In a 45-minute action, the Chinese craft, directed by Lieutenant Swentzel, engage the enemy with bazookas, machine guns, and grenades.
-Upon boarding the Japanese craft, the Allied force finds 45 dead and 35 wounded; the victory has been achieved at the cost of four Chinese killed, and one American and five Chinese wounded.
-For his heroism above and beyond the call of duty, Lieutenant Swentzel is awarded the Navy Cross in what probably proves to be the last surface action of World War II.
+Upon boarding the Japanese craft, the Allied force finds 45 dead and 35 wounded.
+The victory cost four Chinese killed, and one American and five Chinese wounded.
+For their heroism above and beyond the call of duty, Lt.
+Livingston Swentzel Jr. and Gunner's Mate 3rd Class James Ralph Reid, Jr. earn the Navy Cross in what probably proves to be the last surface action of World War II.

-Asiatic Wing, Naval Air Transport Service, is established at Oakland California.
+Asiatic Wing, Naval Air Transport Service, is established at Oakland.

 Japanese escort vessel Miyake is damaged by mine near Moji, Japan, 33°58'N, 131°00'E.